timh1975/SoftwareEngineeringPortfolio/week3.md

 ### Individual development tasks

-I have assigned myself issue 1 (fig 5), created a new feature branch (fig 6 and 7) in visual studio and pushed to GitHub repo (fig 8).
+I have assigned myself an issue (fig 5), created a new feature branch (fig 6 and 7) in visual studio and pushed to GitHub repo (fig 8).

 ![](images/kanban-selected-issue.png "")